Kinetic Studies in Chemical Experimentation

 Reaction Order

-The rate constant is a constant proportionality factor that relates the reaction rate to the concentration of the reactants.
+The rate constant is a proportionality factor that relates the reaction rate to the concentrations of the reactants.
+Its value depends on temperature and the reaction mechanism.

 Equipment and Techniques